Dmitrijv/fend19-backend-project/README.md

 ![preview](readme/cms-login.png)

-Once correct credetial are entered user gets access to the Administrator panel from which you can see a list of all blog posts stored in the database.
+Once correct credetials are entered user gets access to the Administrator panel from which you can see a list of all blog posts stored in the database.

 ![preview](readme/cms-admin.png)

 ### Creating new posts

+If user input passes validation a new database entry is created and user is redirected back to admin page where he can see the updated list of posts.

 ```php
   $newBlogPost = [];